 In this year you again study compulsory law modules (Legal Foundations of the European Union, Land Law, Law of Torts, Advanced Legal Writing and a project module), as well as modules on German law and German language.

 You spend this year living in Germany and studying at either Bayreuth University or Freie Universität in Berlin alongside German law students.
 You are given help to select appropriate subjects and tailor tuition to your specific needs and interests.
 On successful completion of the year, you will be awarded a graded certificate by the German university.

 The year abroad pushed me academically, developing my ability in German and gaining an understanding of a significant European legal system.
 But most importantly, studying Law with German allowed me to stand out from the rest when applying to law firms.
 (Joseph Kamyar, 2011 Graduate)

-In your final year back in Birmingham, you study the compulsory Law of Trusts and Equity and German language modules and will complete a dissertation.
+In your final year back in Birmingham, you will study German language modules and will complete a dissertation.
 You also choose 60 credits of options available in the Law School.